-Moonless evenings in February, March and April present the best time of year to see zodiacal light in the Northern Hemisphere evening sky.
-Meanwhile, from the Southern Hemisphere, the zodiacal light is best at this time of year before dawn.
-The light appears when the evening twilight has left the sky (about 80 to 120 minutes after sunset).
-It looks like a hazy pyramid of light in the west after true darkness falls.
+Full moon for February 2021 comes on February 27.
+Afterwards, the moon will be waning and gone from the early evening sky.
+Moonless evenings in late February, March and early April present the best time of year to see the zodiacal light in the Northern Hemisphere.
+Meanwhile, from the Southern Hemisphere, the zodiacal light is best seen before dawn at this time of year.
+The light appears when all traces of twilight have left the evening sky, or before dawn’s light begins.

-This light can be noticeable and easy to see from latitudes like those in the southern U.S. I’ve seen it many times from the latitude of southern Texas, sometimes while driving a lonely highway far from city lights, up to one hour or so after evening dusk leaves the sky.
+This light can be noticeable and easy to see from latitudes like those in the southern U.S. I’ve seen it many times from the latitude of southern Texas, sometimes while driving a lonely highway far from city lights, up to an hour or so after evening dusk leaves the sky.

 You definitely do need a dark sky location to see the zodiacal light, someplace where city lights aren’t obscuring the natural lights in the sky.
 Remember, the zodiacal light is a pyramid-shaped glow in the west after dark.
 It’s even “milkier” in appearance than the starlit trail of the summer Milky Way.

 The zodiacal light can be seen for up to an hour after dusk.
 Unlike twilight dusk, though, there’s no rosy color to the zodiacal light.
-The reddish skies at dusk and dawn are caused by Earth’s atmosphere, and the zodiacal light originates far outside our atmosphere.
+The reddish color of the skies at dusk and dawn are caused by Earth’s atmosphere, and the zodiacal light originates far outside our atmosphere.

-Bottom line: From the Northern Hemisphere, on a moonless night, try to find the elusive zodiacal light.
-It looks like a hazy pyramid of light extending up from the place where the sun went down.
-Meanwhile, in the Southern Hemisphere now, the zodiacal light is best before dawn.
+Bottom line: From the Northern Hemisphere, look for the elusive zodiacal light, a hazy pyramid of light extending up from the sunset point.
+Southern Hemisphere?
+Look before dawn!